Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Pros

-• Making payments: Escrow accounts ensure timely payment of property taxes and insurance premiums by automating the process, reducing the risk of missed or late payments.
+• Ensures timely payments: Escrow accounts ensure timely payment of property taxes and insurance premiums by automating the process, reducing the risk of missed or late payments.

-• Simplified budgeting: By distributing large annual expenses into manageable monthly payments, escrow accounts help landlords maintain consistent cash flow and avoid the burden of lump-sum payments.
+• Simplify budgeting: By distributing large annual expenses into manageable monthly payments, escrow accounts help landlords maintain consistent cash flow and avoid the burden of lump-sum payments.

-• Protection against shortfalls: Escrow accounts often include a cushion to cover unexpected increases in taxes or insurance premiums, ensuring sufficient funds are available when payments are due.
+• Mitigate funds shortfall: Escrow accounts often include a cushion to cover unexpected increases in taxes or insurance premiums, ensuring sufficient funds are available when payments are due.

 Cons